-

 “it is very tough to deal with Japanese producers

-because of the language barrier and more than this,
+because of the language barrier and more than this,the cultural barrier”.

 A sentiment that I totally agree with.